beego/beewatch/README.md

 Bee Watch
 ========

-An open source project for debugging Go programs.
+Bee Watch is an interactive debugger for the Go programming language.

 ## License